GalileoBlues/Recurva/README.md

 Recurva was found accidently while exploring different composition's on Oxey's Layout Playground - an interactive website that allows you to swap letters in a layout and see the result in real time - https://o-x-e-y.github.io/layouts/playground/index.html.

-I had been trying to make `RN, LHM` as a composition work since the start of 2023 in january after I completed Gallium, Richard Davidson (https://github.com/rdavison creator of Graphite) and I collaborated on a layout that used `R` on the pinky and `LHM` after I commented on how technically `HL` was better to `RL` in isolation, that layout resulted in Ruthenium which doesn't really accomplish anything significant other than existing as a somewhat new combination and some decent stats.
+I had been trying to make `RN, LHM` as a composition work since the start of 2023 in january after I completed Gallium, Richard Davison (https://github.com/rdavison creator of Graphite) and I collaborated on a layout that used `R` on the pinky and `LHM` after I commented on how technically `HL` was better to `RL` in isolation, that layout resulted in Ruthenium which doesn't really accomplish anything significant other than existing as a somewhat new combination and some decent stats.
 Although I didn't look at it again until recently, it bears a striking resemblance to Recurva in a few ways and definitely reinforced the idea

 ```
 ruthenium